 - Flavored almonds, sweet or salty

-- Nut butter, peanut, almond or cashew
+- Nut butters, peanut, almond or cashew

 - Pre-made peanut butter and jelly sandwiches